 Perform three memorized solos in contrasting styles (e.g. Baroque, Classical, Romantic).
 Major and harmonic minor scales and arpeggios in four octaves (all keys for Performance applicants, keys starting on white notes for others).

 Perform three memorized selections (four if auditioning for Performance or Music Education) chosen from the standard classical vocal literature.
 The selections must include at least two languages and contrasting styles.
 Note: musical theatre, jazz, or other styles are not acceptable.

 All applicants must audition for the School of Music on their primary instrument (or voice).
-The audition-day schedule for Music Therapy and Composition applicants will include (in addition to the audition on your primary instrument) a private interview with the head of the degree program.
+The audition-day schedule for Composition applicants will include (in addition to the audition on your primary instrument) a private interview with the head of the degree program.
 Those who audition off-campus will be contacted by the School of Music about a phone or online interview once audition results are known.

 Composition applicants must also submit a portfolio of 3-5 written scores (and recordings if available) to the Head of Composition (Dr. Deemer).
 We prefer that they be sent via email (scores as PDFs, recordings as MP3s) to Dr. Deemer (firstname.lastname@example.org) before the audition day.
 Hard copies may be brought to the audition day interview, however.

 Audition for the School of Music on your primary instrument (or voice).
 A private interview is not required for admission to the degree program in Sound Recording Technology.